sevanial/Sevanial.net/README.md

 ## Overview

-Sevanial.net is a highly optimized, modern, lightweight website designed with minimal dependencies to maximize performance—especially on resource-constrained devices like the Raspberry Pi 5.
+Sevanial.net is a highly optimized, modern, lightweight JavaScript-powered website designed with minimal dependencies to maximize performance—especially on resource-constrained devices like the Raspberry Pi 5.
 The site features smooth theme toggling, responsive mobile navigation, intelligent header behavior on scroll, back-to-top functionality, smooth anchor scrolling, and interactive server info display with copy-to-clipboard capability.

 This repository contains all frontend source code and scripts required to run the website efficiently, emphasizing clean, maintainable, and accessible JavaScript.